 The elections process culminates at Reunion weekend: if no alum files a petition to run against any of the Alumni Council-nominated candidates, they are elected by unanimous consent.
-If an alum does file a petition—as any alum who gathers 75 signatures can do—then the Alumni Corporation holds a contested election, which occurs in the month or so before Reunion, and which is happening right now.
+If an alum does file a petition—as any alum who gathers 75 signatures can do—then the Alumni Corporation holds a contested election, which occurs in the month or so before Reunion.

 The Nominations Committee's comprehensive process described on the Alumni Council’s nominations and elections

 page, and election rules are fully laid out in the Alumni Corporation’s Bylaws

 Since this process has been in place, there have been occasional challenges to the Alumni Council’s nominees, in each case by candidates sponsored or supported by a group called A Better Colgate ("ABC") or its predecessor organization “Students and Alumni For Colgate,” or “SA4C”.
 Since 2006, the first contested election, these elections have cost $210,000 in direct expenses so far, although with an amendment to the Alumni Corporation's by-laws to allow electronic voting, and other cost saving initiatives such as this year's "opt-out of paper" email campaign, we have been able to reduce the cost per election significantly.

 For valid petition candidates received by April 10, 2015, the Alumni Corporation will prepare a ballot for each of the contested slots.
 Both Alumni Council-nominated and petition candidates will be asked to prepare the following statements by April 16, 2015 to be included in an official ballot:

 - a personal statement that addresses “why I want to serve on the Alumni Council,” which is to be 100 words or less;

 - a personal biography that includes whatever biographical information the candidate wishes to provide, which is to be 75 words or less, and

 - a list of Colgate alumni volunteer activities, if any.